 The Parties agree that the Commission should authorize the continuance of the WRAM/MCBA.

 The Parties disagree on AVR's proposed modifications to the WRAM/MCBA, which are outlined in Section 1.3.
-The Parties further believe that the resolution of the consumption per customer issue will result in reasonable estimate of water sales during the rate case cycle (2015 - 2017).
-This will minimize and eliminate the potential for large WRAM surcharges that result from significant difference between actual and adopted sales forecasts.
+The Parties further believe that the resolution of the consumption per customer issue will result in reasonable estimate of water sales during the rate case cycle (2015 - from significant difference between actual and adopted sales forecasts.